 Responsibilities

-As a nature conservation officer, you'll need to:
+As a nature conservation officer, you'll usually be involved in several key areas of conservation, including:

 • prepare and implement annual management plans based on ecological surveys and scientific observation